kyleschmolze/FEWD_public/Week 6/amazing_race.md

 - Announce the winner in an `h1` on the page.
 - Write some custom CSS, make it look cool!
+- Include a "setup" screen which asks for each player's name.
+Place that name next to the player's "racetrack".
+  - To do this, you can create a div which contains two inputs and a submit button.
+Make sure the table is hidden in CSS to start.
+When the button is clicked, you'll need a function which hides the div, then shows the table, then pulls the names out of the two inputs, and then puts them onto the page next to the board.

+#### Optional (but fun) features!

 - Don't use a table at all.
   - Instead of toggling classes on a table's `td`s, just add a single div for each player, and then use javascript to add `margin-left: 10px`, then `margin-left: 20px`, etc for each player movement.

-- Include a "setup" screen which asks for each player's name.
-Place that name next to the player's "racetrack".

 - When a player wins, display their total time.
   - The timer should start once players have entered their name and clicked "Start".
   - Use timestamps to calculate the total time: